armbian/documentation/docs/Process_Release-Model.md

 Agenda:

 - check meeting attendees (if nick is not self explanatory, add your forum/github handle.
-Just say hi or somthing)
+Just say hi or something)
 - choose upcoming release officer (so far it was me and Lane)
-- present tasks and project you are working on (open discussion if there will not be much people, otherwise I call you out)
+- present tasks and project you are working on (open discussion if there will not be much people, otherwise meeting officer call people out)
 - cycle Jira backlog:
    - discuss task / bug (one at a time)
    - assign to person / release / tag
    - re-prioritise
 - cycle open issues and PR on build engine
 - board status update on download pages and build engine (wip, supported, eol)
 - change (build) branch protection rule to "Require pull request reviews before merging"